klavinslab/coral/docs/tutorial/design/design_primers.rst

 *never* copy and paste!

-To simulate a PCR using the rules of molecular biology, use ``pymbt.reaction.pcr``.
+To simulate a PCR using the rules of molecular biology, use ``coral.reaction.pcr``.
 The output is a subsequence of the template DNA
 - the features may not match the plasmid exactly (due to being truncated by the PCR), but the sequences match.
 If a primer would bind in multiple places (exact matches to the template), the pcr function will fail and